pulp/pulp/docs/sphinx/rest-api/consumer/profile.rst

 * :response_code:`200,regardless of whether any profiles exist`
 * :response_code:`404,if the consumer does not exist`

-| :return:`a list of unit profile objects or an empty list of none exist`
+| :return:`a list of unit profile objects or an empty list if none exist`

 :sample_response:`200` ::